vmware/kernel-event-collector-module/bpf_file_notify/README.md

  - Eventually add self protections
  - Extend to embed file reputation into kernel objects!
  - Could eventually be used to help filter out more events in sensor.bpf.c

-## Reasons To Not Use
- - You don't like accurate file caching
- - You don't like fast and efficient file banning
- - You don't care about performance